raspberrypi/documentation/usage/camera/raspicam/timelapse.md

 crontab: installing new crontab
 ```

-Ensure your script does not save each picture taken with the same filename.
-This will overwrite the picture each time.
+Ensure your script does not save each picture taken with the same filename, since this will overwrite the file each time a picture is taken.

 ## Stitching images together

 Now you'll need to stitch the photos together into a video.
 You can do this on the Pi using `mencoder` but the processing will be slow.
 You may prefer to transfer the image files to your desktop computer or laptop and processing the video there.

 Navigate to the folder containing all your images and list the file names in to a text file.
 For example: